jamziesj/meoww/replit.md

 - ✓ **Smooth Scrolling Optimization**: Added hardware acceleration and smooth scrolling animations across all pages
 - ✓ **Performance Enhancements**: Implemented scroll containers with optimized CSS for eliminating scroll lag
 - ✓ **Form UX Improvements**: Quote form now submits directly without requiring email client interaction

+### Complete Brand Redesign (January 2025)
+- ✓ **New Color Scheme**: Redesigned entire website with #ec192f red as primary color and #000000 black as secondary
+- ✓ **Button Theming**: Updated all clickable buttons and interactive elements to use new red/black color palette
+- ✓ **Component Updates**: Modified ChipRepairBenefits and other components to use new brand colors
+- ✓ **CSS Variable System**: Updated root CSS variables for consistent theming across all pages
+- ✓ **Maintained White Backgrounds**: Preserved clean white backgrounds/headers as requested while implementing new accent colors